bukhsh/os3d/README.md

 It is likely that for most of us the return to work will be gradual with a degree of social distancing in effect.
 I have been looking at how mathematical modelling can help us plan, design and operate better workplaces while adhering to the social distancing guidelines from the government.

+I have build an optimisation model that maximises the occupancy of a building subject to . (x,y) coordinates of a seating plan are required.
+The model calculates the distances between the staff and provides an optimal schedule for a given time horizon (e.g a day, a week or a month).
+I have tested this model in the office space where I am based [(TIC Levl 4)](figures/TIC_L4.png).
+With 2 m social distancing, the optimal occupancy is 34% and [here](figures/TIC_L4_Solution_w2m.png) is what a solution looks like.
+See a graph [here](figures/OptimalOccupancy.png) for a relationship between occupancy and social distancing parameter.

+The model can be used to answer the following questions (also see the section on extensions below):

+* Scheduling staff for a given number of days (i.e. weekly/monthly)

+* Scheduling staff with flexible working hours

+* Identifying the problem areas in the seating plan

+* Dependence of the social distancing parameter on occupancy level

+* Can 'hot desking' increase occupancy?
+The answer to this questions is yes.
+But only if the staff is willing to stagger their working hours or willing to work particular days (e.g. 2 days a week).
+If the staff is not flexible, then hot desking does not help with occupancy.
+With hot desking cleaning regime would need to be improved.

 ## Mathematical model